-Solicitors who specialise in will disputes
+Solicitors in Manchester and london specialising in will disputes

 When someone writes a will, they believe their wishes will be carried out as they have set out.
 However, and especially if they have created a DIY will, there may be issues in probate.
 Our solicitors are experts in will disputes and can advice and assist in contesting a will.